moneroexamples/openmonero/README.md

  associated transactions, outputs, inputs and transaction import payments information.
  - Frontend - it is virtually same as that of MyMonero, except before mentioned differences.
   It consists of HTML, CSS, and JavaScript.
- - Monero daemon - daemon must be running and fully sync at all, as this is what where all transaction data is fetched from and used.
-Daemon also commits txs from the Open Monero into Monero network.
+ - Monero daemon - daemon must be running and fully sync, as this is where all transaction data is fetched from and used.
+Daemon also commits txs from the Open Monero into the Monero network.
  - Backend - fully written in C++.
 It uses restbed to serve JSON REST to the frontend and mysql++ to interface the database.
 It also accesses Monero blockchain and "talks" with Monero deamon.